 Dental hygiene is awash with myths that perpetuate fear, encourage bad oral hygiene, and more.
-Many of these myths have been hanging around for years.
+Many of these dental myths have been hanging around for years.
 Do yourself a favor and arm yourself with the correct knowledge about dental health so you can protect your teeth comfortably and correctly for a lifetime.

 1. Brushing before visiting the dentist can hide bad teeth

+One commonly believed dental myth is that brushing before a dental visit may hide any complications your teeth might have.
 We all do it, but the dentist isn’t so easily fooled.
 This wont hide bad dental habits such as gum disease, cavities, calcified tartar build-up.
 The only thing a pre-dental brush does is improve your breath and briefly tidy up your teeth, but it does nothing for your dental teeth.

 2. Electric toothbrush is better than manual

+Most people believe in the dental myth that an electric toothbrush somehow functions better for teeth than a manual one.
 It doesn’t matter if you use an electric or manual toothbrush.
 As long as you brush carefully with fluoride toothpaste your doing best by your teeth.
 How the brush is used matters more than whether it is manual or electric.

 3. You can use mouthwash instead of brushing